promi4s/ocelescope/docs/evaluation/plugin.md

         return dot
     ```

-After completing the previous steps, your project structure should look like this:
+After completing the previous steps, your project directory should look like this:

 ``` linenums="0"
 minimal-plugin/